cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 `chainID` and the `spawnTime` as keys.
 The [usual validity conditions]((https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/proposal.go#L114)) hold for the fields of the `MsgLaunchConsumerChain`.
 Note however, that we intend to have a `spawnTime` upper limit as well.
 For example, if you launch a consumer chain in Permissionless ICS, the `spawnTime` should not be more than two months ahead in the future, to avoid having consumer chains lingering for too long before they get added.
+To do this, we intend to introduce a `maxSpawnTime` limit in [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L29).
+This way, Opt In consumer chains that reach their `spawnTime` but have no validator opted in, get simply removed.

 #### Modify a Consumer Chain

-We introduce the `MsgUpdateConsumerChain` message so that the owner of a potentially not-yet started consumer chain can change its parameters (e.g., `spawn_time`, PSS-related parameters, etc.)
-This message can only be executed by the owner of a consumer chain (see `owner_address` in the `ConsumerChainRecord`).
+We introduce the `MsgUpdateConsumerChain` message so that the owner of a consumer chain can change its parameters (e.g., `spawn_time`, PSS-related parameters, etc.) This message can only be executed by the owner of a consumer chain (see `owner_address` in the `ConsumerChainRecord`).

 ```protobuf
 message MsgUpdateConsumerChain {